For Cancer Misdiagnosis Claims Call 01772 783314

-Breast cancer is the most common form of the disease in Britain, with almost 50,000 new cases every year, and as many as one in eight women in the UK having invasive breast cancer at some time in their lives.
+Breast cancer is the most common form of cancer in the UK, with almost 50,000 new cases every year, and as many as one in eight women in the UK having invasive breast cancer at some time in their lives.

-Research, carried out in 2018, has found that four out of 10 patients with cancer in the UK receive the wrong diagnosis of cancer at least once before their disease is correctly diagnosed.
+As with all cancers, early diagnosis is key to getting the right treatment and limiting the growth of the cancer.
+Unfortunately, breast cancer if often misdiagnosed, and research has found that four out of 10 patients with cancer in the UK receive the wrong diagnosis at least once before their disease is correctly diagnosed.